betrybe/mongodb-query-evaluator-action/README.md

 ## Expected results

-You must add the expected query results on your project repo
+You also must add the expected query results on your project repo into `.trybe/expected-results` folder

 ```
 # Example
-.challenges-expected/
+.trybe/expected-results/
 |--desafio1
 |--desafio2
 |--...